orakaro/The-introduction-to-RxSwift-you-have-been-missing/README.md

 Where a is the string "https://api.github.com/users"
 ```

-`requestStream` is just a stream of strings, doing no other operation, we need to make the "real" request happen when the event is emmited by *subscribing* to it
+`requestStream` is just a stream of strings, it does nothing else.
+We need to make the "real" request happen when the event is emmited by *subscribing* to it
 ```Swift
 requestStream.subscribeNext { url in
   // Do the real request to Github API, get back a `User` model